makersacademy/takeaway-challenge/README.md

 Task
 -----

-* Fill out your learning plan self review for the week: https://github.com/makersacademy/learning_plan (if you haven't already)
 * Fork this repo
 * Run the command 'bundle' in the project directory to ensure you have all the gems
 * Write a Takeaway program with the following user stories: